 Without database roles, account administrators in data consumer accounts grant a single privilege, IMPORTED PRIVILEGES, to roles to allow their users to access all databases and database objects (tables, secure views, etc.) in a share.
 There is no option to allow different groups of users in a data consumer account to access a subset of the shared objects.
 This all or nothing approach requires you to create multiple shares to grant access to different objects in the same database.

-Alternatively, you can create a share that blends both Options 1 and 2.
-That is, you can grant database roles to a share (Option 1), but also grant privileges on objects directly to the same share without granting privileges on these objects to a database role (Option 2).
-Data consumers who create databases from the share can access these latter objects by granting the IMPORTED PRIVILEGES privilege on the database to local roles.
+Alternatively, you could create a share that grants database roles to a share (Option 1), but also grants privileges on objects directly to the same share without granting privileges on those objects to a database role (Option 2).
+Data consumers who create databases from the share can access objects granted to the share directly by granting the IMPORTED PRIVILEGES privilege on the database to local roles.

 Option 2.
 Grant privileges on objects directly to a share: